 - Able to remain safely at home with the consent of their physician.

 The cost of PASSPORT services needed at the time of application cannot exceed 60 percent of the cost of nursing home care.
 Some costs incurred by the state for PASSPORT care may be subject to estate recovery.
 Estate Recovery is required by the federal Omnibus Budget Reconciliation Act of 1993, and by Section 5111.11 of the Ohio Revised Code.
-All Medicaid services provided to persons age 55 or older are subject to recovery, including physician visits, outpatient visits, home and community-based waiver services PASSPORT and Choices) and all medically related Medicaid services.
+All Medicaid services provided to persons age 55 or older are subject to recovery, including physician visits, outpatient visits and home- and community-based waiver services like PASSPORT and all medically related Medicaid services.
 For more information about estate recovery, contact your county Office of Job and Family Services.